BA (Guangzhou Institute of Foreign Languages, China)

 PhD (University College London, UK)

-Dr Alex Chengyu Fang got his PhD from University College London and was Deputy Director of the Survey of English Usage at UCL coordinating the syntactic analyis of the International Corpus of English.
-He joined City University of Hong Kong in 2005 and lectures on corpus linguistics, cognitive linguistics and stylistics.
+Dr Alex Chengyu Fang obtained his PhD from University College London (UCL) and was Deputy Director of the Survey of English Usage at UCL coordinating the syntactic analyis of the International Corpus of English.
+He joined the Department of Linguistics and Translation, City University of Hong Kong in 2005 and lectures on corpus linguistics, cognitive linguistics and stylistics.
+He is Director of The Halliday Centre for Intelligent Applications of Language Studies.

 Alex is an active researcher in the area of corpus-based language studies including grammar, discourse and pragmatics.
 In particular, he is interested in structural features specific to different genres and registers as well as discourse functions such as dialogue acts.
 He is the founding director of the Dialogue Systems Group, which is devoted to investigations in language use based on authentic utterances in different contextual settings.
 His focal emphasis is on applications of linguistic insights in speech and language technology as well as human communication.
 He designed and constructed a comparable corpus of media English (CCME) and pioneered the automatic application of the ISO standards for dialogue act annotation to the Switchboard corpus of spoken English (ISO-SWBD).
 He is also interested in broader issues related to language, culture and cognition such as the historical and cultural underpinnings of linguistic expressions and iconographies inscribed on ancient numismatic objects.